-There are nine (9) RN second degree programs, of which four are offered by the University of Connecticut.
+There are ten (10) RN second degree programs, of which four are offered by the University of Connecticut.

 Yale University School of Nursing is the only institution in the state to offer a master's level RN program.
-In 2019, its new student seat capacity was 104.
-Of 220 qualified applicants, 167 were admitted, and 108 enrolled.
+In 2020, its new student seat capacity was 104, and of the 172 admitted students 98 enrolled.

 Lincoln Technical Institute, Porter & Chester, and Stone Academy are the three organizations in Connecticut that provide LPN training.
-They operate day and evening programs across 10 towns.
+They operate 10 day programs and 10 evening programs across 10 towns.

 Below is the breakdown of RN and LPN students by race and Hispanic ethnicity.
 Other category includes American Indian/Alaska Native, Native Hawaiian/Pacific Islander students, as well as those self-identifying as having two or more races, and non-US citizens.

-Two-thirds of students training to become registered nurses self-identified as white, about 11% as Hispanic or Latino, and 10% as Black or African American.
+Two-thirds of students training to become registered nurses in 2020 self-identified as white, about 13% as Hispanic or Latino, and 10% as Black or African American.

-Below is the breakdown of RN faculty and administrative staff, and LPN faculty members, both full- and part-time, by educational attainment.
+Below is the breakdown of RN and LPN faculty members, both full- and part-time, by educational attainment.

-The charts below show race and Hispanic ethnicity breakdown of full- and part-time RN and LPN faculty, and RN administrative staff.
-Generally, LPN faculty is more diverse than RN faculty.
-The proportion of white faculty members is higher among those working full-time.
+The charts below show race and Hispanic ethnicity breakdown both full and part time RN and LPN faculty.
+It is clear that the LPN faculty is much more diverse than the RN faculty.

 Other category includes Native Americans, Native Hawaiian, and faculty

 members who identify as 2 or more races.
-No Data category includes non-US citizens
+Unknown category includes non-US citizens

-and faculty who chose not to disclose their race.
+and faculty who chose not to disclose their race/ethnicity.